-Due to the course content, it is recommended that any student taking this grade 12 options course would benefit from already having successfully completed a minimum of one of the following:
+Due to the course content, it is recommended that any student taking this grade 12 option course would benefit from already having successfully completed a minimum of one of the following:

-- 1. Grade 11 History and Grade 11 English - 2.
-Grade 12 ESLR4S (EAL students)
+1. Grade 11 History and Grade 11 English

+2. Grade 12 ESLR4S (EAL students)

-GRADE 11 CURRENT TOPICS IN HUMANITIES - SPORTS PSYCHOLOGY | CTSR3S - 1 Credit
+GRADE 12 EXERCISE SCIENCE - SPORTS PSYCHOLOGY | EXSR4S - 1 Credit

-Sport Psychology is a branch of the larger psychological discipline.
+Sport Psychology is a vibrant branch of the larger psychological discipline.
 It is the branch of psychology which deals with the study and application of the psychological principles that enhance athletic performance.
-This class will cover a wide range of topics and skills including Focus and Concentration, Mental Toughness, Intrinsic and Extrinsic Motivation, Goal Setting and Assessment, The Power of Positive Attitude, The Power of Relaxation, Mental Imagery and Visualization, and Stress Management.
+This class will cover a wide range of topics and skills including Focus and Concentration, Confidence, Mental Toughness, Intrinsic and Extrinsic Motivation, Goal Setting and Assessment, The Power of Positive Attitude, The Power of Relaxation, Mental Imagery and Visualization, and Stress Management.
+Students will learn to improve actual performance by effectively applying sport psychology principles in a performance context as well as strategies to improve quality of life by effectively applying sport psychology principles in all areas of life.